joukevandermaas/saule/docs/content/4-customizing-serialization.md

 }
 ```
 The media type formatter will automatically serialize subclasses of `System.Exception`
-or `System.Web.Http.HttpError` as a Json Api error response.
+or `System.Web.Http.HttpError` as a JSON API error response.
 No other types are supported
 at this time.